-Because the science of yoga deals so much with the awakening of subtle energies, many yoga students imagine the entire process of spiritual evolution to be a mere mechanism.
-They think by technique alone to find God.
+Because the science of yoga deals so much with techniques and methods, many yoga students imagine the entire process of spiritual evolution to be a mere mechanism.
+They believe they can find God through technique alone.

-Mankind has always been somewhat prone to mistake technique for inspiration, forgetting that technique is merely a vehicle for inspiration.
-Yoga, which approaches the path to salvation more scientifically, offers at the same time a stronger temptation to confuse method with something infinitely more important on the path: right attitude.
+Mankind has always been somewhat prone to mistake technique for inspiration (such as when one is playing a musical instrument), forgetting that technique is merely a vehicle for inspiration.
+Yoga, which approaches the path to liberation more scientifically, also offers a temptation to confuse method with something infinitely more important on the path: right attitude.

 The ability to live more inwardly is the hallmark of right, spiritual attitude.
 Right attitude is the force that sets the wheel of spiritual evolution turning in the first place.
 Right attitude is what keeps it turning, drawing more and more divine power to itself.
 Right attitude it is, finally, that keeps the whirlpool of Self-realization expanding outward to infinity, instead of becoming locked in a narrow cycle of ego-limitation.

 But many are the paradoxes on the spiritual path.
 This inward attitude is not easily comprehended by the worldly mind, for the world has its own power to draw anyone who embraces it.
-Boredom-fatigue and reluctance are self-perpetuating cycles capable of generating its own negative energies.
+Boredom-fatigue and reluctance, is a self-perpetuating cycle capable of generating its own negative energies.
 For the beginner, therefore, an extra impetus may be needed initially to spark the right, inward attitude.

 An electric generator needs a strong spark from a battery to get it started.
 The wheel of inner development, similarly, usually needs a strong stimulus from without to get it going.
 Hence the need for contact with other devotees, and particularly with saints.
 Since saints are not easy to find in this world, and not easy to get close to once one does find them, one would do well also to meditate on them from afar.
 Study their photographs.
 Try to draw into yourself their magnetic, divine attitudes.

 It would be no exaggeration to say that attitude, in the last analysis, is everything.
 One may have right attitude and know nothing of yoga or of meditation, and still reach God, eventually.
-But without right attitude, lifetimes of yoga practice may develop nothing but spiritual pride, and an outward focus thereby for one’s energies.
+But without right attitude, lifetimes of yoga practice may develop nothing but spiritual pride.

 The developed yogi sees in all things the one, divine Self.
 But the beginning yogi needs to cultivate, in addition to a divinely impersonal outlook, a more intimate, devotional attitude towards the Lord.